C2.3 Solve equations that involve multiple terms and whole numbers in various contexts, and verify solutions.

 Example

-In the equation 10 = a + 9, a is a variable, because the value is unknown.
-It can be replaced by a single value, namely by 1, to make the equation true.
+In the equation, 10 = Δ + 9, the triangle is a variable, because the value is unknown.
+We can replace it with a single value, namely 1, to make the equation true.

-In the equation 10 = x + y, the letters x and y are variables because they can be replaced by different values.
+In the equation 10 = Δ + * or 10 = x + y, the symbols or letters are variables, as they can be replaced with different values.

 Source: Ontario Curriculum, Mathematics Curriculum, Grades 1-8, 2020, Ontario Ministry of Education.